Multiplicity-free representations of certain nilpotent Lie groups over Siegel domains of the second kind: Abstract

 \section{Abstract}

-We investigate the multiplicity-freeness property of holomorphic multiplier representations of an affine transformation group on a Siegel domain of the second kind.
-We first deal with a generalized Heisenberg group.
-Next, for a certain smaller group, we give some necessary and sufficient conditions for the representation defined by the trivial multiplier to be multiplicity-free.
-We relate the multiplicity-freeness property to the coisotropicity and the visibility of the group action and to the commutativity of the algebra of invariant differential operators.
+We investigate the multiplicity-freeness property for the holomorphic multiplier representations of affine transformation groups of a Siegel domain of the second kind.
+We deal with the generalized Heisenberg group and its subgroups.
+Necessary and sufficient conditions for a specific representation to be multiplicity-free are provided.
+We study the multiplicity-freeness property in relation to the geometrical notions of coisotropic action and visible action, and also the commutativity of the algebra of invariant differential operators.